Frozen Embryos at Divorce – a Balancing Test

 Rather than adopting a bright-line rule, the Court held that trial judges should apply a balancing test which considers::

-- The intended use of the pre-embryos by the spouse who wants to preserve them, and a spouse seeking to use them through implantation has “weightier interest” than one seeking to donate them. ¶ 66.
+- The intended use of the pre-embryo by the spouse who wants to preserve it, and a spouse seeking to use it through implantation has “weightier interest” than one seeking to donate it. ¶ 66.

-- Whether the spouse seeking them can have biological children through other means, so a spouse who could not conceive any other way had a greater interest than a spouse who still could conceive. ¶ 67.
+- Whether the spouse seeking the frozen embryo can have biological children through other means, so a spouse who could not conceive any other way had a greater interest than a spouse who still could conceive. ¶ 67.

 - The original reasons for IVF treatment (e.g. to preserve one spouse’s ability to have children later) – a factor the court acknowledged favors preservation over destruction. ¶ 68.